yoczhang/gitDesktop_test/test_merge_conflicts.md

 ---

-In master branch.
 Still in master branch.

+---

+However, to test merge: Still in master branch.